Continual Learning for Instruction Following from Realtime Feedback: Continual Learning

 \section{Continual Learning}

 We estimate the policy parameters from user feedback during interaction with users.
-The processes progress in rounds.
-Each round $\round$ includes: (a) deploying the agent policy parameterized by $\params_\round$ to interact with users (\autoref{sec:deployment}), (b) computing rewards from user feedback to construct training data $\dataset_\round$ (\autoref{sec:data}), and (b) optimizing the policy parameters using all data observed so far $\bigcup_{\round' = 0}^{\round} \dataset_{\round'}$ to compute $\params_{\round+1}$ (\autoref{sec:optim}).
-We initialize the process with a policy parameterized by $\params_1$ estimated on human demonstration data $\dataset_0$.
+The process, illustrated in Algorithm~\ref{alg:contlearn}, progresses in rounds.
+Each round $\round$ includes: (a) deploying the agent policy parameterized by $\params_\round$ to interact with users (\autoref{sec:deployment}), (b) computing rewards from user feedback to construct training data $\dataset_\round$ (\autoref{sec:data}), and (c) optimizing the policy parameters using all data observed so far $\bigcup_{\round' = 0}^{\round} \dataset_{\round'}$ to compute $\params_{\round+1}$ (\autoref{sec:optim}).
+We initialize the process with a policy parameterized by $\params_1$ estimated on human demonstration data $\dataset_0$ (Algorithm~\ref{alg:contlearn}, Line~\ref{alg:line:init}).